CholGen/CholGen-Workshop-2024/workshop/report-bacpage-qcviz.md

 - "Step 1 -- Select data table:" should be set to `sample_set`.
 - "Step 2 -- SELECT DATA" -- click on this button and a data selector box will pop up.
 At the top, make sure that "Create a new sample_set from selected samples" is selected.
-Check the box for all rows of the `sample` table so that Terra will launch a job for each sample in the table.
+Check the box for all rows of the `sample` table so that Terra will include all samples in the table in the workflow.
 Hit the OK button on the lower right of the pop up box.
 This should return you to the workflow setup page which should now say that it will run on "1 selected sample_set".
 - In the inputs table, you will need to populate the following required inputs:
   - `MultiQC.bamqc_data` (required) should be set to `this.samples.bamqc_data`
   - `MultiQC.busco_reports`  should be set to `this.samples.busco_report`